inspircd/docs/docs/3/commands/_cmd_wallops.md

 ### `/WALLOPS <message>`

-Sends a message to all users with the `w` (wallops) user mode enabled:
+Sends a message to all users with user mode `w` (wallops) enabled:

 This command is only usable by server operators with WALLOPS in one of their `<class>` blocks.

 #### Example Usage

-Sends "Rebooting for updates at 20:00 UTC" to all users with the `w` (wallops) user mode enabled.
+Sends "Rebooting for updates at 20:00 UTC" to all users with user mode `w` (wallops) enabled.

 ```plaintext
 /WALLOPS :Rebooting for updates at 20:00 UTC